 There are several different situations in which organizations typically choose to deploy a private cloud to meet security or regulatory needs.
 Roughly three-quarters of healthcare organizations use cloud infrastructure as of 2017, for example, and though most end up with a hybrid cloud environment, they choose private cloud over public by almost a three-to-one ratio.

 The reason, simply put, is isolation.
 Cloud architecture isolates workloads from each other in their sandboxed VMs.
 In a private cloud, the VMs are also isolated from running on the same hardware as anyone else’s VMs.
-While no specific infrastructure type is required by HIPAA, for example, most healthcare organizations choose to limit their exposure with a solution like Managed VMware Private Cloud.
+While no specific infrastructure type is required for HIPAA Cloud Hosting, for example, most healthcare organizations choose to limit their exposure with a solution like Managed VMware Private Cloud.

 As businesses increase the amount of development they do, and as they modernize their development processes, they are increasingly reliant on virtualization.
 Application development and testing processes take a varying amount of resources.
 Without virtualization, provisioning the resources necessary to complete tasks at the demand peak of the development cycle in a timely fashion is expensive, and that investment is wasted in the less-demanding duration of the cycle.